Stable mixed graphs: Ancestral graphs

 \section{Ancestral graphs}

-An \emph{ancestral graph} (AG) is a simple mixed graph that has the following properties for every node $i$: \begin{enumerate} \item $i \notin \an(\pa(i)\cup\spo(i))$; \item If $\nei(i)\neq \varnothing$ then $\pa(i)\cup\spo(i)=\varnothing$. \end{enumerate} This means that there is no arrowhead pointing to a line and there is no direction-preserving cycle, and there is no arc with one endpoint that is an ancestor of the other endpoint in the graph.
+An \emph{ancestral graph} (AG) is a simple mixed graph that has the following properties for every node $i$: \begin{enumerate} \item$i \notin\an(\pa(i)\cup\spo(i))$; \item If $\nei(i)\neq\varnothing$, then $\pa(i)\cup\spo (i)=\varnothing$. \end{enumerate} This means that there is no arrowhead pointing to a line and there is no direction-preserving cycle, and there is no arc with one endpoint that is an ancestor of the other endpoint in the graph.

 AGs are obviously a subclass of SGs, and therefore RGs.
-Fig.\ \ref{fig:2exa1} illustrates an SG that is not ancestral.
+Figure~\ref {fig:2exa1} illustrates an SG that is not ancestral.
 (Because of an arc with one endpoint that is an ancestor of the other.)